-With the obesity problem in America, active games that utilize playground equipment, jump ropes and/or body movement are particularly important for kids to play.
+With childhood obesity rising in America, active games are particularly important for kids to play.
+Activities that utilize playground equipment, jump ropes or other body movements help get kids moving.
 When kids are inactive during their recesses at school and spend their free time at home playing video games and watching TV instead of going outside, they are developing behaviors that could hold them back for the rest of their lives.

 Games that rely on children’s brains and encourage teamwork are equally beneficial because they help to strengthen mental and social skills that will come in handy as they enter middle school, high school, college and the job market.
-The games that kids play on the school and park playground offer many benefits, whether they’re creative games that use the child’s imagination or active games that work out the child’s body.
-Children should be encouraged to play these games as much as possible.
+The games that kids play on the school and park playground offer many benefits, whether they’re creative games that use their imagination or active games that work out their body.
+Children should be encouraged to play these simple playground games as much as possible.

 Playground games are a vital part of a child’s development, and as a bonus, they’re fun!
 With a list of entertaining indoor or outdoor games for kids, you can help them grow in important ways.